 Apple Pay is a method of paying for things using an Apple iPhone, iPad, Apple Watch or Apple Mac.
-It is a digital wallet – you store your card details on the device then use the device to pay rather than the card itself.
+It is known as a digital wallet – you store your card details on the device then use the device to pay rather than the actual card itself.

 The money comes out of the same bank account as if you used the physical card.

 Financial Institutions that issue debit or credit cards in Ireland that can be used with Apple Pay (Correct as of Dec 2021)